Going the Way of the Dinosaurs: Surviving a Mountain Biking Trip to Moab

 I remained where I was and let them ride on.
 My plan was to let them get ten minutes out in front of me, and then ride down and pass them, whereupon I would wait for them again, and let them pass, and then catch up again.

 This would involve long stretches of sitting idly in the sun, nursing my dwindling water supply, fighting the urge to pass out.
-But it was better than tottering along on the bike, trying to maintain balance while going the slowest speed possible, feeling every ache and pain with every bump, all while the sun was hammering down on me.
+But it was better than tottering along on the bike, trying to maintain balance while going the slowest speed possible, feeling every ache and pain with every bump, all while the sun was hammering down.

 I was taken aback.
 I told her that walking was not an option.
 It was nearly noon.
 The sun was reaching its apex in the sky.
 The temperature was hovering around 100 degrees.
 There was still more than a mile to go and she didn’t have enough water for a long stroll in the desert.